umd-lhcb/pyBabyMaker/README.md

 ## `babymaker`
 `babymaker` generates `C++` source code that can do the following things to
 ntuple:
-* renaming,
+* renaming
 * making selections
 * dropping
-* doing additional calculations on selected branches of the input `.root` file.
+* doing additional calculations on selected branches of the input `.root` file

 Below we list the usage of `babymaker`:
 ```